Fluency, Flexibility, Originality, Elaboration, and Resistance to Premature Closure

 Generating New Ideas for Earring Shapes

-In Part II of this series, we discussed brainstorming and what follows herein is further exploration of that process introducing terms widely used to describe creative thinking.
-Hopefully, this will help you build on simple brainstorming, making it more valuable for your jewelry making.
-Following this introduction, I will show you the creative thinking I used to develop some different shapes for metal earrings.
-I’ll also reference the wire wraps I used on some cabochons.
+In Part II of this series, we discussed brainstorming.
+Here, we'll explore it further and introduce terms widely used to describe creative thinking.
+This will help you build on simple brainstorming and make it more valuable for your jewelry making.
+I'll also show the creative thinking I used to develop different shapes for metal earrings and reference wire wraps used on some cabochons.